Asahi Kanji

 • Possibility to mark known radicals in order to exclude them from the tests.

-• Encore!/Repeat (a stack of cards populated with the wrong answers from the tests)
+• Repeat (a stack of cards populated with the wrong answers from the tests)

 • Report displaying your score for each drill.